SuspiciousApplePie/etch-a-sketch/docs/algorithm.md

 # init function.
 1. create a `let` that takes a number value named `size`
+1. select the `sketch-box` element within the `.main-content` element.
+1. add a `mouseover` event listener on it.
+1. call initGrid() with 16 as param.
 1. use `size` to `initGrid` parameter.

 # generateBox function